ytti/oxidized/README.md

 ### SSH Proxy Command

 Oxidized can `ssh` through a proxy as well.
-To do so we just need to set `proxy` variable.
+To do so we just need to set `ssh_proxy` variable.

 ```
 ...